sqlxpert/backup-events-aws/README.md

  2. Log in to the AWS Console as an administrator, in the AWS account where you would like your backups to be stored.

-    - You will need to paste you backup account number several times.
+    - You will need to paste your backup account number several times.
 Open the menu at the top right corner of the AWS Console and copy the Account ID.

  3. Switch to your main region, that is, the region where most of your resources (housed in another account) are.